DevExpress/dashboard-extension-funnel-d3-item/README.md

-The **FunnelD3** custom item allows you to render funnel chart using the [D3Funnel](https://github.com/jakezatecky/d3-funnel/blob/master/README.md) JS library.
+A custom **FunnelD3** item allows you to render a funnel chart using the [D3Funnel](https://github.com/jakezatecky/d3-funnel/blob/master/README.md) JS library.

 This dashboard item supports the following capabilities: